ljwagerfield/autospec/README.md

 3. Run AutoSpec, passing it your specification file.

-AutoSpec will traverse your API, calling its endpoints in all their possible sequences, and will flag the bugs that it detects.
+AutoSpec will traverse your API, calling its endpoints in all their possible sequences, and will flag any bugs that it detects!

 ## AutoSpec is not just a fuzzer!